Update: GSK Wants Generic Zofran Lawsuits Dismissed

 Judge Denies Motion to Dismiss Zofran Lawsuits

-February 2, 2016 – The federal judge overseeing the Zofran multidistrict litigation (MDL) in Boston has denied a request by GSK to throw the lawsuits out of court.
-Judge Dennis F. Saylor, IV. cited a 2008 supreme court ruling which found that a failed citizen’s petition urging the FDA to increase label warnings on Zofran is not “clear evidence” of preemption by federal law.
-Click here to learn more.
+February 2, 2016 – Judge Dennis F. Saylor, IV., the federal judge overseeing the ondansetron multidistrict litigation in Boston, has denied a request by GSK to throw the lawsuits out of court.
+Saylor cited a 2008 supreme court ruling which found that a failed citizen’s petition urging the FDA to increase label warnings on Zofran was not “clear evidence” of preemption by federal law.

 MDL Plaintiffs Discover CDC Tracks Birth Defects